tcoopman/irmin-tutorial/src/Contents.md

 end
 ```

-Now some examples using `Car` -- we will map VIN numbers to cars, this could be used by a tow company or an auto shop to identify cars:
+Now some examples using `Car` -- we will map Vehicle Identification Number to a car record, this could be used by a tow company or an auto shop to identify cars:

 ```ocaml
 module Car_store = Irmin_mem.KV(Car)